MikeORed/catalog-mcp/docs/project-plans/project-plan-v1.final.md

   * Validate explicit type definitions.
   * Load CSV file on-demand (not maintained in memory).
-  * Support hot reload via file watching.
+  * Support hot reload of configuration via file watching.
 * Implement `DatasetStoragePort`.

+**Hot Reload Clarification:** Hot reload applies to the configuration file only.
+CSV data is loaded on-demand from disk on every query, so CSV content changes are immediately visible without any reload mechanism.
+Only the in-memory schema structures need reloading when `datasets.json` changes.

 Pseudo-init: